Kris-0605/fernet-files/README.md

 - **key** - A key (recommended) or a [`fernet_files.custom_fernet.FernetNoBase64`](#class-fernet_filescustom_fernetfernetnobase64self-key) object
 - - A key must be 32 random bytes.
 Get using [`fernet_files.FernetFile.generate_key()`](#static-method-fernet_filesfernetfilegenerate_key) and store somewhere secure
 - - Alternatively, pass in a [`fernet_files.custom_fernet.FernetNoBase64`](#class-fernet_filescustom_fernetfernetnobase64self-key) object
 - **file** - Accepts a filename as a string, or a file-like object.
-If passing in a file-like object, it would be opened in binary mode.
+If passing in a file-like object, it must be open in binary mode and must be seekable.
 - **chunksize** - The size of chunks in bytes.
 - - Bigger chunks use more memory and take longer to read or write, but smaller chunks can be very slow when trying to read/write in large quantities.
 - - Bigger chunks apply padding so a very large chunksize will create a large file.
 Every chunk has its own metadata so a very small chunk size will create a large file.